Abdu-lrahmanElsayed/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-Tasks for pointers of pointers
+Tasks for pointers of pointers.